dafny-lang/dafny/docs/HowToFAQ/FAQTriggers.md

 ## Answer

 The problem here is the trigger on the quantification expression.
-Dafny sees the `forall` quantifier and but uses it only when there is a `v in vals` fact in the context for some v (this is what the annotation on the forall iin the VSCode IDE means: Selected triggers: {v in vals}).
+Dafny sees the `forall` quantifier but uses it only when there is a `v in vals` fact in the context for some v (this is what the annotation on the forall in the VSCode IDE means: Selected triggers: {v in vals}).
 So until you give it a concrete fact to "trigger" on, it doesn't use your quantifier.

 [Pages 2--4 of this paper](https://pit-claudel.fr/clement/papers/dafny-trigger-selection-CAV16.pdf)
-give a description of how triggers work.
+gives description of how triggers work.